KRKE-monument-debate-ontology/MDO/overview/methodology.md

 The creation of the Monument Debate Ontology (MDO) followed a structured, multi-step process designed to balance conceptual clarity, cultural relevance, and semantic interoperability.

+# Methodology

+The creation of the Monument Debate Ontology (MDO) followed a structured, multi-step process designed to balance conceptual clarity, cultural relevance, and semantic interoperability.

 ```mermaid
 flowchart TD
     A[📚 Preliminary Research<br/>Review of literature on monuments, heritage debates, cancel culture]